fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 {% endhighlight %}

 To "pause" the timer, we destroy the timer Observable.
-The timer is destroyed by calling `Subscription#unsubscribe`.
+The Observable is destroyed by calling `Subscription#unsubscribe`.
+Changing the reference of `ticks` is not enough.
-If `unsubscribe` is not called, the timer will continue to run in the background.
+Unless `unsubscribe` is called, the timer will continue to run in the background.

 {% highlight javascript %}